 And then you’re finally, officially pregnant!

 What is a pregnancy ultrasound?

 Thanks to the wonders of modern technology, you no longer have to wait until you give birth to see your baby for the first time.

 An ultrasound scan uses sound waves to build up an image of your baby, which is then displayed on the ultrasound screen.

-The scan is carried out by a healthcare professional called a sonographer, using a probe that’s passed over your belly (or sometimes inside your vagina, for an early ultrasound).
+The scan is carried out by a healthcare professional called a sonographer, using a probe that’s passed over your lower belly (or sometimes inside your vagina, for an early ultrasound).

 During the scan, the sonographer can measure various aspects of your baby’s progress and check for certain health issues.